Youth mental health is in crisis. Since the early 2010s...

 Delco Unplugged is a growing community of families in Delaware County, PA choosing to delay smartphones and social media for our children.
 Through a shared community pledge, we’re standing united against the pressure to introduce this technology too soon.

-When the time is right to introduce a communication tool, try a basic talk-and-text phone or kid-safe watch.
-Check out our Alternative Devices page for some ideas!
+When the time is right for a communication tool, try a basic talk-and-text phone or kid-safe watch.
+See our Alternative Devices page for some ideas!